 Senior Editor: César Sánchez

 César began his editorial career in 2008, after ten years dedicated to research on bacterial biochemistry and genetics of antibiotic-producing Streptomycetes.
 He worked as an associate editor at Trends in Microbiology, Nature Reviews Microbiology and the News & Views section of Nature, before joining Nature Communications in October 2013.
 Having handled manuscripts on diverse microbiological topics, he is currently focused on bacterial, archaeal and fungal biology, including microbial cell biology, microbiomes, pathogenesis, antimicrobial therapies, and environmental microbiology.
 César is based in the London office.

 Senior Editor: Sonja Schmid

-Sonja handles manuscripts in virology and parasitology, including research on all aspects of pathogen-host interactions, development of vaccines and therapeutics, epidemiology, and clinical studies.
+Sonja joined Nature Communications in May 2016.
+She handles manuscripts in virology and parasitology, including research on pathogen-host interactions, development of vaccines and therapeutics, and clinical studies.
 Before joining Nature Communications, Sonja studied anti-viral defense systems, focusing on innate immune signaling and the small RNA machinery, as postdoctoral fellow at Mount Sinai School of Medicine in New York City.
+She obtained her PhD in virology at the University of Freiburg, Germany.
 Sonja is based in the New York office.

 NEUROSCIENCE AND PSYCHOLOGY TEAM